batuhanbaybas/batuhanbaybas/README.md

-<h2 align="center"> I'm Trying to something new this place going to update soon
+<h2 align="center"> I'm Trying to something new this place is going to update soon